Automatic Construction of Clinical Scoring Systems with LLM Agents: AgentScore

 \section{\texttt{AgentScore}}

 \textbf{Problem setup.} Learning deployable clinical scoring systems imposes three competing requirements.
 First, candidate rules must express clinically meaningful semantics, including derived quantities, temporal patterns, and shallow compositional constructs that are rarely available as explicit features in clinical datasets.
 Second, rule generation must be strictly data-grounded and robust to hallucination, bias, and spurious correlations, with every decision evaluated under explicit, verifiable metrics.
 Third, the resulting scores must satisfy hard deployability constraints while retaining acceptable predictive utility.
 Formally, we seek to learn a unit-weighted checklist rule set \( \mathcal{S} = \{r_1, \dots, r_{|\mathcal{S}|}\} \subseteq \mathcal{R} \) from a structured rule space $\mathcal{R}$ that maximizes predictive utility $\mathcal{U}(\mathcal{S})$ subject to hard constraints on rule structure and checklist size, i.e., $|\mathcal{S}| \le m$.
-This induces a constrained subset selection problem over $\mathcal{R}$ that is NP-hard, rendering exhaustive or purely optimization-based approaches intractable at the required level of expressiveness.
-This intractability is driven by the combinatorial growth of the rule space under even modest grammars and depth limits (see Appendix~\ref{app:extended_results}).
+This induces a constrained subset selection problem over $\mathcal{R}$ whose size grows combinatorially with grammar depth, making exhaustive enumeration and direct optimization over the full derived-rule space impractical at the required level of expressiveness (see Appendix~\ref{app:extended_results}).